picknscroll/picknscroll.github.io/_posts/2017-06-15-The-NBA-Evolution.md

 The key here is that the value of three point attempts is increasing at about the same rate as that of three point makes.
 This insight allows us to take a broader view when evaluating the effectiveness of a team's offense, one which decouples results from execution.

 Shooting a basketball accurately from 24+ feet demands exact precision, and even the very, very best shooters <a href="https://www.youtube.com/watch?v=PafaPE_7xRU">miss</a> <a href="https://www.youtube.com/watch?v=Gi6vHMyfVl4">their</a> <a href="https://www.youtube.com/watch?v=bA8OSPs_9_g&t=056s">fair</a> <a href="https://www.youtube.com/watch?v=BqpzHgykD5k&t=1m43s">share</a> of wide open 3s.
 Instead of focusing on makes and misses, we can treat three point attempts as a proxy for something whose outcome isn't binary: the ability to space the floor.
-In order for a team to attempt a lot of three-pointers, they must have (1) players confident enough to hoist long attempts and (2) players who can get into the lane, force the defense to collapse, and kick out to those shooters.
+In order for a team to attempt a lot of three-pointers, they must have (1) players confident enough to hoist long attempts and (2) players who can get into the lane, force the defense to collapse, and kick out to those players from (1).
 These two abilities are perhaps the single most synergistic pair in all of basketball.
-More outside shooting leads to wider driving lanes, which lead to more open outside shots - and before you know it, you've demoralized, blitzing the way to a 12-point lead.
+More outside shooting leads to wider driving lanes, which lead to more open outside shots - and before you know it, the defense is left blitzed and demoralized.

 Needless to say, this broader view is only applicable to a certain extent - at the end of the day, 100 missed three point attempts increase your chances of winning by exactly 0%.
 It does, however, speak to the potential of analytics and statistical thinking in sports.
 The Warriors shot an average of 3.4 more three-pointers per game than their opponents in the 2016-2017 season; the Houston Rockets led the league with an astonishing 11.2 more attempts per game.
 In any given game, Stephen Curry, Klay Thompson, or Kevin Durant might miss all 3.4 of those surplus shots; James Harden, Eric Gordon, and Ryan Anderson may very well miss all 11 of theirs.
 But as we've seen, over the entire season (and more importantly, a seven-game series), those extra triples translate directly to wins.